Generation Q Submission Guidelines

 Also, your work must be journalistically accurate.
 (No-brainer, right?)
 To the best of our ability, all facts will be checked and you will be asked for notes or source lists to help with that.
 This protects you, us and anyone you write about.

 Email us your ideas and we’ll toss them around with you, and discuss deadlines and payment.
 We try to answer queries within several weeks, but too much work and too little time can bog us down at times.
-You have our permission to nag us if you haven’t heard back from us within three weeks, just like with our Playdates.
+You have our permission to nag us if you haven’t heard from us in a while.

 last thing: we’re shameless promo hos